 The AAA on the label pays homage to David’s days in the wool trade and was stamped on the best grades of wool by the Guesser.
-It is a vibrant blend of approximately 60% Shiraz and 40% Grenache from some special little pockets amongst our vineyards.
+It is a vibrant blend of Shiraz, Grenache and Mataro from some special little pockets amongst our vineyards.
 The Shiraz was selected from the ‘Gateway’ and ‘Jones Block’ vineyards, renowned for producing some of the best fruit in the region.
 These select parcels were blended with complimentary Grenache to create a wine that is engaging to a wide range of drinkers.
 Our blend is fun, appealing and, unlike some members of Paxton, not over the top.

 92/100 Wine Orbit NZ